BY USE CASE

 Application security solutions often include a mix of security software and hardware devices to minimize risks and vulnerabilities.
 Application security solutions often include application delivery controllers (ADC), integrated web application firewalls (WAF), encrypted routers, and other application delivery tools.

-App security is critical because application-layer attacks—specifically SaaS and web app breaches—are the most common type of attack.
+Application security is critical because application-layer attacks—specifically SaaS and web app breaches—are the most common type of attack.
 Cloud-native applications frequently contain sensitive data and are accessed from multiple devices and networks, making comprehensive app security a vital component of cybersecurity strategies.

 These days, applications are available from everywhere.
 They’re accessed by different networks connected to the internet.
 This wide availability, although very convenient, also increases your attack surface—and makes apps vulnerable to threats and data breaches.
 It’s not enough to secure the network.
 For applications to remain secure, protection must extend to the apps themselves.

 Authentication refers to the process of verifying the identity of an end user before granting access to an application.
-When software developers create an app, they add protocols to ensure only authorized users can access it.
+When software developers create an application, they add protocols to ensure only authorized users can access it.
 Authentication procedures may require user login credentials like a username and password, as well as multi-factor authentication and biometrics.

 Once the authentication verification process has finished, users can then be authorized to access and use the application.
 This feature involves validating the user’s permission to access the application by comparing the user’s identity with a list of authorized users.
 Applying authentication before authorization ensures the application will only grant access after credentials have been verified.